PaddlePaddle/PaddleHelix/apps/protein_folding/helixfold3/README.md

 ## HelixFold3 Inference

 ### Environment
-Specific environment settings are required to reproduce the results reported in this repo.
+Specific environment settings are required to reproduce the results reported in this repo,

 * Python: 3.9
 * CUDA: 12.0
 * CuDNN: 8.4.0
 * NCCL: 2.14.3
 * Paddle: 2.6.1

+Those settings are recommended as they are the same as we used in our inference experiments.

 ### Installation